ethereum-optimism/design-docs/protocol/superchainerc20/L1-native-factory.md

 contract SuperchainERC20Factory is Semver {
   address public constant NATIVE_INITIALIZER = 0x0...;

-  // address of superchainERC20 can be packed with decimals to save a slot struct DeploymentData {
+  // address of superchainERC20 is packed with decimals to save a slot
+  // alternative order would be to have superchainERC20 at the end, and follow the name, symbol, decimal order
+  // of ERC20
+  struct DeploymentData {
     address superchainERC20;
     uint8 decimals;